caoimheD/meditation-yoga/README.md

 Images

-Images are displayed on all three pages for esthetic and UI purposes.
+Images are displayed on all pages, expect for the resources page, for aesthetic purposes.
 These are all stock images and are realted to the topics of the website.

 Footer

-The footer section is displayed on all three pages and contains links to social media platforms.
-The user can click on these and they will open in a new tab, showing the social media site selected.
+The footer section is displayed on all pages of the webiste and it contains links to social media platforms.
+The user can click on these links and they will open in a new tab, showing the social media site that has been selected.

 ![nav](assets/images/footer.png)

 Pages

-There are three pages on this webiste: Homepage, Meditation&Yoga, Resources.
+In total there are 4 pages on this website: Homepage, Meditation&Yoga, Resources and the page that dispalys when fillng in the sign up form.
+This fourth page is only visible on completion of the form.
+If users do not use the form, they will have the 3 remaining pages visible to them and accessible through the navigation bar.

 ------

 ## Testing

-Testing:
+**Feature testing**

 | Action        | Expected Behaviour  | Result |
 | ------------- | ------------- | ------------- |